What is Acupuncture and how does it work?

 The aim of acupuncture is to stimulate energy (Qi) flow and remove blockages.
 This is done by inserting very fine acupuncture needles into the acupuncture points.

-The system of Chinese Medicine believes that the energy flowing in the meridians can become blocked or stagnate for a number of reasons and this can disturb health.
+The system of Chinese Medicine believes that the energy flowing in the meridians can become blocked or stagnate for a number of reasons and this may disturb health.

 The theory is that when the stagnant energy is moved balance can be restored and health is optimised.
-The treatment is very safe and in our clinic we only use high quality disposable acupuncture needles.
+Acupuncture treatment is generally considered to be safe but occasionally (as with all health treatments) may be associated with possible adverse reactions in individual cases.
+We only use high quality disposable acupuncture needles and adhere to strict infection control guidelines set by AHPRA, our registration body.

 How do I know if my practitioner is professionally trained?